 Because of its relative newness and due to surrounding myths, teens with ARFID symptoms (and their caregivers) may feel powerless or isolated at times.

-We want you to know that you are not alone and there are many passionate healthcare providers who are here to help you.
+If you or a loved one are struggling, we want you to know that you are not alone and there are many passionate healthcare providers who are here to help you.

+While ARFID symptoms, like food restriction and avoidance, may sound like symptoms of anorexia nervosa, the two diagnoses are quite different.
 Notably, people with ARFID are not motivated by weight loss or thinness - which is what drives anorexia nervosa.
 However, due to their restrictive eating habits, people with ARFID suffer from malnutrition and may be at very low body weights, which can produce some of the same physical characteristics as anorexia nervosa.

+Many people associate eating disorders with concerns about weight and body image.
+While that’s true in some cases, ARFID is an eating disorder with unique diagnostic criteria.
 As a result, there is a chance that ARFID might be misdiagnosed as anorexia nervosa -- or diagnosed later than would be ideal.

 Dr. Jones explains the difference between ARFID and anorexia nervosa:

 “If we think about anorexia nervosa, there is a disturbance in body image or overvaluation of body shape and weight.
+With ARFID, there is an absence of that.
+Or -- the body distortions are not driving the restrictive eating habits.”

 Does your loved one have ARFID?